andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 ## Fall 2021 Difficulty: Death
 - BTRY 3080: Probability Models & Inference

+    I was quite disappointed with this class, and I'm unsure why it turned out to be such a negative experience.
+It was the first time the professor taught the class, and I initially took it because I heard it was easy.
+I was wrong.
+That was the previous professor that taught the course.
+The class was poorly taught, even though most concepts weren't too difficult.
+Although the class was marketed as an introduction to probability and statistics, I had a hard time following many of the things the professor was saying throughout the course, and it seems like I wasn't the only one.

+    The exam medians were in the solid 40-50% range for the semester.
+However, I think the professor heavily curved the class resulting in an A- Median.
+While the workload was relatively minimal, with only five problem sets all semester, cramming for the exam was exceptionally difficult.

+    Overall, I would not say I liked taking the class with this professor, and the class only minimally improved my probability skills.
+However, I think different professors might be better at teaching the class.
+I took another probability course to understand the basics further and get an external spec requirement out of the way in ECE 3100.

 - CS 2800: Discrete Structures

 - 👍 CS 3110: Data Structures & Functional Programming

+    Like CS 2110, I wish I had put more time into this class earlier in the semester.
+The concepts are excellent, the methodology of thinking is different, and the projects seem very interesting.
+Unfortunately, I never really had the time to invest in the excellent scopes for the projects until the end of the semester.
+The only project I dedicated my time towards was the final Jocalf project, where I ended up doing the excellent and bonus scope of the project.
+Building an interpreter for language seemed very interesting and only increased my interest in taking compilers in my junior spring.

+    Besides the projects, we had weekly labs to cover new functional programming techniques we had learned in class and four mini-in-class exams during the semester.

+    Again, I went back after the semester ended to revisit many topics I didn't fully understand.
+I went back and did excellent scope for the Red-Black tree project and went through many of the labs again to understand functional style data structures and a programming methodology.

+    CS 3110 is a great class that can transform your perspective on programming.
+While the data structures we learned, such as Maps, are similar to those in CS 2110, they are implemented differently in OCaml.
+Incorporating various functional programming techniques, such as mapping functions over collections and utilizing functional interfaces, has influenced my day-to-day programming.
+Even though my team's compiler project was written in Java, we often found functional programming, particularly pattern matching, to be superior, leading us to question our decisions.
+I firmly believe that CS 3110 and functional programming provide crucial insights for anyone aspiring to become a programmer.

 - ⭐ ENGRD/ECE 2300: Digital Logic & Computer Organization

+    I enjoyed this class.
+Similar to ENGRI 1210, it covers basic circuits, digital logic, and computer architecture.
+However, it covers them all in much greater depth.
+The class was taught well, and my background in ENGRI 1210 helped me understand the material better.
+The class digs into boolean algebra, digital clocks, caches, and how the hardware works when it is executing assembly instructions.
+The class gives a foundational understanding of the underlying hardware of your computer and is very helpful for future systems courses.

+    This class is either a core ECE class or a part of the ENGRD 2300 CS 3420 track instead of CS 3410.
+While I believe that ECE 2300 and CS 3410 are both great classes, CS 3420 is a letdown I will build upon in my CS 3420 section.

+    Within the class, we had bi-weekly problem sets and weekly labs.
+These labs would all be in Verilog, where we would code up (in hardware) finite-state machines, basic ALU units, and a full single-cycle processor.
+The labs are randomly assigned groups of two, which can be a pain if you and your partner don't have to align work schedules.

+    Overall, I enjoyed the professor's lectures and the content of the course.
+Although there was a lot of work throughout the class, I constantly prioritized this class over the others because the class felt more fun and exciting compared to my other classes.
+I highly recommend the course for those who can take ENGRD/ECE 2300!

 - Math 2940: Linear Algebra for Engineers

+    Unlike Math 2930 last semester, I thought Math 2940 was much more manageable.
+The content made a lot more sense in the context of what we were learning.
+The workload was similar because we had weekly problem sets and exams.

+	The core components of the course cover matrices.
+The class teaches matrix multiplication, change of base, and many other helpful tools.
+The class is critical for any future mathematical CS course anyone plans to take.
+The core concepts of matrix multiplication are fundamental in Machine Learning and Numerical Analysis.

+    Overall, I thought the class was relatively taught well.
+The in-person component of the class helped me understand the proofs and calculations that took place.
+However, I still ended up mostly cramming for all the exams, which may not have been the most helpful for the future Machine Learning classes I took.

 - TA for CS 1110

     I started TAing for CS 1110 because I enjoyed taking the course.
 We hosted weekly discussion sections and had two hours of office hours.
-Taing CS 1110 helped me reinforce my understanding of basic Python syntax and computing principles.
+TAing CS 1110 helped me reinforce my understanding of basic Python syntax and computing principles.
 Furthermore, I gained the critical skill of explaining my thoughts to students who might not know the subject.

 - Recruiting for Internship

-    Recruiting for an internship was a four credit class on its own.
+    Recruiting for an internship was equivalent to a four credit class.
 I will expand more upon it in a separate blog.
 Recruiting added a lot of stress to an already stressful semester.

 <!-- - Reasearch (Dropped) -->

 #### Reflection

+Credits: 19

 As if I had learned nothing the previous semester, I continued to overload myself this semester.
-I chose to take four heavy STEM classes in addition to recruiting for an internship.
+I chose to take five heavy STEM classes in addition to recruiting for an internship.
+Each of these classes was a large amount of work individually, but together they became very hard to manage.
 I hadn't been recruited for an internship prior, so it was a learning experience doing leetcode and learning to apply to places consistently.
-This semester was by far the most challenging in terms of my stress levels.
+This semester was by far the most challenging regarding my stress levels.
 Each day I would constantly be swamped with the number of problem sets I had to complete, exams I had to prepare for, and the constant threat that I wouldn't get an internship.

 ## Spring 2022 Difficulty: Medium
 - ARKEO 2668: Ancient Egyptian Civilization
 - ECE 3140/ CS 3420: Embedded Systems